Progress Report

 (1) Research and development in identifying neural representations of utility

-We estimated the parameters that individual neurons in brain regions involved in reward processing (medial and central orbitofrontal areas, ventral striatum, dorsal striatum) have when representing expected subjective value and selected the best model.
+We estimated the parameters that individual neurons in brain regions involved in reward processing have when representing expected subjective value and selected the best model.
 The results were published in an international journal (Imaizumi Y, et al. and Yamada H. Nat Commun.
-2022, 13(1): 5855) (Project 4-1).
+2022, 13(1): 5855).

-(1) Development and training of behavioral tasks to elucidate the neural basis of the subjective value of reward
+(3) Research and development to elucidate neural indices of subjective value of reward

 3. Future plans

-We aim to establish the biological plausibility of the inter-individual comparisons by establishing an identification technology for collective activity analysis of multiple brain regions involved in the neural representation of utility, and to establish a behavioral data analysis that enables subjective comparison between humans and monkeys.
-In addition, we aim to measure blood ghrelin concentration, which is an indicator of hunger, in order to establish an objective evaluation method for craving.
-After these, we will identify the biological principles that create human joy and aspirations (project 4-1).
+We established the biologically plausible model for the inter-individual comparisons by developing an identification technic for collective activity analysis of multiple brain regions involved in the neural representation of utility.
+Now, we aim to measure blood ghrelin concentration, which is an indicator of hunger, in order to establish an objective evaluation method for craving.
+Then, we will identify the biological principles that yield human pleasure and aspiration (project 4-1).

-To reveal the brain mechanisms that represent the subjective value of rewards using macaque monkeys, we will conduct multi-cellular recordings simultaneously from multiple cortical and subcortical areas while the monkeys performing a reward task that mixes free and forced choices.
-We will further explore the hierarchical dynamics in the brain that represent subjective values using the devaluation method and pathway-selective chemogenetic manipulation.
+To reveal the brain mechanisms that represent the subjective value of rewards, we will conduct multi-cellular recordings simultaneously from multiple cortical and subcortical areas while the monkeys perform free and forced reward choice tasks.
+We will further explore the hierarchical dynamics in the brain using the devaluation method and pathway-selective chemogenetic manipulation.
 This study intended to mediate the translation of findings from inter-individual comparisons of neural representations of reward value in rodents to human understanding.
 (Project 4-2)

 OGUCHI Mineki, Tamagawa University)